 “Congratulations on successfully going through your liver transplant.
 It was surely not one of the easier journeys in your life, but you can rest assured that the AALC Liver Transplant Team will be walking along with you and your family throughout this recovery.” said Dr Tan Kai Chah.

 After a liver transplantation, patients will restore their normal and healthy quality of life just like before they got sick.
 Some patients have even returned to become a professional football player after a liver transplant.
 Some have even competed in the Olympics after a liver transplant.

 Most patients can return to work after three months.
 During this period, patients will learn how to take proper care of themselves and adapt to the new lifestyle changes with the help of the Transplant Team.

-One of the most important responsibilities patients will have after the transplant is taking their medication as they are prescribed.
-The success of the transplant is dependent on a patient who took the medications regularly as advised.
+One of the most important responsibilities patients will have after the transplant is taking their medication as prescribed.
+The success of the transplant is dependent on a patient who took their medications regularly and as advised.

-It is important for patients to learn about the medication before they leave the hospital:
+It is important for patients to learn about their medications before they leave the hospital:

 - The name of the medications that they are taking